-Mr. Craig Hansen, Questar Ill BOCES, Dr. Dan Wilson, Superintendent of Schools and Dr. Brett Miller will provide training in the areas of Blood Bourne Pathogens, Hazardous Communications, Annual Mandated School Safety Training, Mental Health and Sexual Harassment in the Workplace on September 5, 2023, (Superintendent's Conference Day).
+Mr. Craig Hansen, Questar III BOCES, and Dr. Dan Wilson, Superintendent of Schools are providing online training in the areas of Blood Bourne Pathogens, Hazardous Communications, Annual Mandated School Safety Training, Mental Health, Sexual Harassment in the Workplace and Workplace Violence.
 The District will continue to provide training in these areas for all staff and students.
 The District will also continue to collaborate with state and local police for future trainings in mental health and addressing violent situations.